SwathiKrishnaraja/gamification_survey/README.md

 # gamification_survey

-Implements a survey for the master thesis program.
+Implements a survey for the master thesis.